LAX Parking & Terminals Maps

 Los Angeles Airport (LAX) Terminals

-Los Angeles airport known as LAX was designed in U shape called a "horseshoe" and got nine passenger terminals.
+Los Angeles International Airport (LAX) is one of the busiest airports in the world, serving millions of passengers annually.
+The airport is divided into 9 passenger terminals (Terminals 1-8 and Tom Bradley International Terminal), each serving specific airlines for both domestic and international flights.
+Understanding which terminal your airline uses can help ensure a smoother travel experience.
+LAX airport was designed in U shape called a "horseshoe" and got nine passenger terminals.
 Terminals 5, 6, 7, and 8 are all attached airside via an underground tunnel between Terminals 5 and 6 and above-ground walkways between Terminals 6, 7, and 8.that allow connecting travelers to access other terminals without having to re-clear through security.

 LAX is undergoing an amazing renovations, so please plan ahead and leave early.
 In May 2017 Delta (previously used terminal 5) moved the operation to Terminals 2 and 3, and other airlines such as Avianca, Hainan and Qatar moved to different terminals like Tom Bradley International, Terminal 5 and Terminal 6.
 Before you fly make sure to check out terminal assignments and you know what terminal you will be leaving from.